w3c/compute-pressure/README.md

   if (update.cpuSpeed >= 0.5 && update.cpuUtilization >= 0.9) {
     // Dramatically cut down compute requirements to avoid overheating. return;
   }

+  // Options applied are returned with every update. if (update.options.testMode) {
+    // The options applied may be different than those requested.
+    // e.g. the user agent may have reduced the number of thresholds observed. console.log(`Utilization Thresholds: ${JSON.stringify(update.options.cpuUtilizationThresholds)}`);
+    console.log(`Speed Thresholds: ${JSON.stringify(update.options.cpuSpeedThresholds)}`);
+  }
 }
 ```